Take your Machine Learning knowledge to the next level with Hands on Machine Learning!

 –Part I: 1.
 The Machine Learning landscape, 2.
 End-to-End Machine Learning project, 3.
 Classification, 4.
 Training Models, 5.
 Support Vector Machines, 6.
 Decision Trees, 7.
 Ensemble Learning and Random Forest, 8.
 Dimensionality Reduction, 9.
 Unsupervised Learning Techniques.

 –Part II: 10.
 Introduction to Artificial Neural Networks with Keras, 11.
 Training Deep Neural Networks, 12.
 Custom Models and Training with Tensorflow, 13.
 Loading and Preprocessing Data with Tensorflow, 14.
 Deep Computer Vision Using Convolutional Neural Networks, 15.
 Processing Sequences Using RNNs and CNNs, 16.
 Natural Language Processing using RNNs and Attention, 17.
 Representation Learning and Generative Learning Using Autoencoders and GANs, 18.
 Reinforcement Learning, 19.
 Training and Deploying Tensorflow Models at Scale.
+This part to is a Hands on Deep Learning introduction, that will allow you to understand the foundations to build projects that use Artificial Neural Networks.

 As I mentioned earlier, in each chapter we find code snippets and side-notes to complement the explanation along with figures, images and graphs, and at the end of each individual chapter there is a set of questions and exercises that are solved in one of the Appendixes.